-DUI School in Nevada is an 8-hour drug and alcohol education course required of all first-time misdemeanor DUI defendants who get convicted.
+DUI School in Nevada is an 8-hour drug and alcohol education course you are required to take after getting convicted of a first-time misdemeanor DUI.
 It may be completed as an online DUI class or in-person, and the typical price is around $100.

-Defendants with high blood alcohol levels (BAC) may also be ordered to complete the Coroner’s DUI program.
-This is where defendants have to view pictures of dead drunk driving victims as a deterrent to driving under the influence again.
+If you had a high blood alcohol level (BAC), you may also be ordered to complete the Coroner’s DUI program.
+This is where you view pictures of dead drunk driving victims as a deterrent to driving under the influence again.

-Defendants who fail to complete the Nevada DUI class by the deadline risk getting sentenced to jail for up to 6 months.
-But judges may be willing to give defendants more time to finish the class if they tell the court in advance that they need an extension.
+If you fail to complete the Nevada DUI class by the deadline, you risk getting sentenced to jail for up to 6 months.
+However, judges may be willing to give you more time to finish the class if you tell the court in advance that you need an extension.

 In this article our Las Vegas DUI defense attorneys discuss: